 Fix 2: Disable Wifi Card Power Management (may improve performance)

-Another fix that might work for some people and improve Wifi performance is disabling the power management for the Wifi card, using the command below.
+Another fix for wireless problems in Ubuntu that might work for some people and improve Wifi performance is disabling the power management for the Wifi card, using the command below.
 This although will mean less efficient power management and faster battery drain:

 After running the above command, run the following command: